(606)-677-2437

 Should you find what you believe to be live bed bugs, if at all possible, you should collect them into a sealed container like a zip-lock bag or other inescapable container.
 Alternatively, you can take pictures of the bugs, however, some close-up pictures don’t turn out very clear and can be difficult to see.
 Collecting them is best.
 This way, you can call Four Seasons Pest Solutions and have a professional inspector come verify your find and set up a treatment plan.

-Dead Bugs, Shed Exoskeletons or Eggs
+Spotting the Signs of Bed Bugs by Dead Bugs, Shed Exoskeletons or Eggs

 Dead bugs, like live bugs, are a sure sign of an infestation, or at least a previous one.
 If you have never had bed bugs and never had a treatment, finding dead bed bugs means there are likely live ones nearby.
 Collect any dead bugs you find for professional identification.
 There are a few pests which can resemble bed bugs when dead.
 In particular, Asian ladybeetles which have lost their outer shell.